cockroachdb/docs/v2.0/backup.md

 ## Viewing and Controlling Backups Jobs

-Whenever CockroachDB starts executing a backup, it registers the backup as a job, which you can view with [`SHOW JOBS`](show-jobs.html).
+After CockroachDB successfully initiates a backup, it registers the backup as a job, which you can view with [`SHOW JOBS`](show-jobs.html).

 After the backup has been initiated, you can control it with [`PAUSE JOB`](pause-job.html), [`RESUME JOB`](resume-job.html), and [`CANCEL JOB`](cancel-job.html).